Film: To Wong Foo, Thanks for Everything, Julie Newmar

 Mood Whiplash: Yeah, show the town ladies trying out 60s outfits in one scene and in the next scene Carol Anne is being abused.

 The Mountains of Illinois: Inverted.
 Right before the girls get pulled over by Sheriff Dollard, Noxie assumes they're in West Virginia, despite the total lack of mountains.
-We never do find out where Snydersville is, but Oklahoma or Nebraska (where it was filmed) are most likely.
+We never do find out where Snydersville is, but Oklahoma or Arkansas are most likely.

 Pimped-Out Dress: The two pageant scenes.
 This would apply to any drag show, but it goes double here, as they were purposely strutting their stuff for the prize.